 Xi was quoted as saying after the call with Trump that they had hoped to expand trade cooperation.

 Neither leader specified any details of possible progress in their first known direct discussion in several months.

-Trump administration officials have said that trade talks with China cannot resume until it comes up with specific actions it is willing take to meet U.S. demands for sweeping changes to policies on technology transfers, industrial subsidies and market access.
+Trump administration officials have said that trade talks with China cannot resume until it comes up with specific actions it is willing to take to meet U.S. demands for sweeping changes to policies on technology transfers, industrial subsidies, and market access.